Sh1v4nk/Resume-Roaster/README.md

 3. Commit your Changes (`git commit -m 'Add some FeatureName'`)
 4. Push to the Branch (`git push origin feature/FeatureName`)
 5. Open a Pull Request

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Sh1v4nk/Resume-Roaster/blob/main/LICENSE) file for details.